Sinclair Broadcast Group (SBGI) Q1 2017 Results - Earnings Call Transcript

 Pro forma core advertising revenues in the second quarter excluding political are expected to be roughly flat to down slightly versus the same period last year.
 However, excluding the impact of the for-profit technical schools, second quarter core revenues would be flat to slightly up.
 As in first quarter, we believe we are guiding for some of the best performances in the industry.

 For second quarter, we are expecting auto once again to grow low single-digit percents versus the prior year.
-As well, we are seeing strength in services, media, religion and movies.
+As well, we are seeing strength in services, media, religion, and movies.
 The softness in some categories, particularly food and retail, are expected to rebound once the public has more clarity on health care reform and potential new tax codes.

-On the expense side, we are forecasting media expenses in the second quarter to be approximately $402 million versus $372 million in the second quarter of 2016, with about half of the increase coming from acquisitions, initiatives and system upgrades.
+On the expense side, we are forecasting media expenses in the second quarter to be approximately $402 million versus $372 million in the second quarter of 2016, with about half of the increase coming from acquisitions, initiatives, and system upgrades.
 On a pro forma basis, second quarter expenses are estimated to increase 8% on reverse retrans acquisition initiatives and system upgrades.
 Normal operating expenses, however, are expected to be roughly flat.

-For the media expenses, for the year, media expenses are forecasted to be $1.586 billion and $1.575 billion on a pro forma basis versus 2016 pro forma media expenses of $1.450 billion, an 8% increase.
-Of that, approximately half of the increase is from acquisitions, initiatives and system upgrades.
-And the remainder is from higher reverse retrans offset by a decrease in normal operating expenses.
+For the media expenses – for the year, media expenses are forecasted to be $1.586 billion and $1.575 billion on a pro forma basis, versus 2016 pro forma media expenses of $1.450 billion, an 8% increase.
+Of that, approximately half of the increase is from acquisitions, initiatives, and system upgrades.
+And the remainder is from higher reverse retrains, offset by a decrease in normal operating expenses.

-EBITDA in the second quarter is expected to be approximately $185 million to $190 million, down 7% to 10% versus as reported second quarter 2016 EBITDA of $205 million and down 6% to 9% versus pro forma second quarter 2016.
-EBITDA of $205 million primarily due to the absence of political revenues.
+EBITDA in the second quarter is expected to be approximately $185 million to $190 million, down 7% to 10% versus as-reported second quarter 2016 EBITDA of $205 million, and down 6% to 9% versus pro forma second quarter 2016 EBITDA of $205 million, primarily due to the absence of political revenues.

 Free cash flow in the second quarter is expected to be approximately $34 million to $40 million.
-For 2017 and 2018, we are reconfirming our combined free cash flow of $950 million to $1.025 billion, or a $5.01 per share, which excludes the $313 million of gross auction proceeds and the $55 million of Alarm's after tax proceeds, combined which add $3.73 of cash per share.
+For 2017 and 2018, we are reconfirming our combined free cash flow of $950 million to $1.025 billion, or a $5.01 per share, which excludes the $313 million of gross auction proceeds and the $55 million of Alarm's after tax proceeds combined, which add $3.73 of cash per share.

 With that, we'd like to open it up to questions.